icy-arctic-fox/mocks/doc/doubles.md

 ### Definition body

 Another way to declare default stubs is in the definition body of `double`.
-So far, the body has been omitted, but the `double` keyword accepts a block.
 This allows for finer control of arguments and types.
 Additionally, the code run by the stub can be specified.